 See how that works?
 When in doubt, we recommend adopting a “less is more” mentality when it comes to update emails.

 While most SaaS and e-commerce companies can send out similar product emails, other businesses – like those in the fashion niche – can’t send out product update emails as frequently.

-It might be because they don’t need to roll out updates as often.
-Or perhaps they don’t get new products as frequently.
-Or because they don’t have an actual ‘product’ that needs to be updated.
+Why, though?
+Maybe they don’t need to roll out updates as often.
+Or perhaps they don’t introduce new products or have an actual product that’s, well, updatable.